electricimp/Usb/drivers/FT232RL_FTDI_USB_Driver/README.md

 ### _typeof()

-Meta-function to return class name when typeof <instance> is run.
-Uses to identify the driver instance type in runtime.
+Meta-function that returns the class name when `typeof <instance>` is called.
+The promarily use of the function is to identify the driver instance type in runtime for debugging purposes.